By Carla Olivo, Marine Spouse

 Each February, the San Antonio Stock Show & Rodeo takes center stage.
 Held on the AT&T Center grounds, the event features rodeo events and youth livestock competitions, live music, carnival rides, and a variety of expos.
 The rodeo is sanctioned by the Professional Rodeo Cowboys Association (PRCA) and the Women’s Professional Rodeo Association (WPRA)

 If the military brings you to Texas, you can’t leave without a pair of Texas boots.
 The Little family has been making custom boots in San Antonio for more than a century.
-This handmade footwear isn’t cheap, but the experience of owning your own unique pair of Texas boots is a once in a lifetime experience.
+This handmade footwear isn’t cheap, but the experience of owning your own unique pair of Texas boots makes them worth it..

 The Menger Hotel Bar

 Established in 1859, the Menger Hotel is the oldest continuously operating hotel west of the Mississippi River.
 In 1898 Teddy Roosevelt recruited the Rough Riders here to fight in the Spanish-American War.
-Enjoy a cocktail and some of the hotel’s refreshing signature mango ice cream in the cool, dark confines of this historic bar.
+Enjoy a cocktail and some of the hotel’s refreshing signature mango ice cream in the cool, dark confines of this historic (and some say haunted) bar.

 If you have anything to add to our San Antonio Bucket List, please comment below.
 For all your PCS needs, check out PCSgrades.com for reviews of on-base housing, local neighborhoods, moving companies, realtors, and mortgage lenders.
 Let your fellow military families know what you think about the San Antonio area, the housing, the neighborhoods, the schools.